-The privatized file format pBAM from data D^ is constructed as following.
-The reads from the BAM files are categorized as perfectly mapped reads and reads with mismatches, insertions, deletions, soft- and hard-clipping. $P{Q,r}$ replaces the sequence of all of the reads with asteriks and manipulates the cigars, alignment scores and the MD tags of the reads that are defined in Q and r.
-The details of how new file format deals with reads are reported in SI Methods with a figure (SI Fig. 4). pBAM files can also be created from BAM files that are obtained by mapping sequences to the transcriptome coordinates, which is essential for gene quantification.
-Our transformation function $P{Q,r}$ is general and can be applied to any alignment file types such as SAM, CRAM and MRF to create privatized new file format.
+We constructed the privatized file format pBAM from data $D^$ as follows.
+The reads from the BAM files were categorized as perfectly mapped reads and reads with mismatches, insertions, deletions, soft- and hard-clipping. $P{Q,r}$ replaces the sequence of all of the reads with asterisk and manipulates the cigars, alignment scores and the MD tags of the reads that are defined in Q and r.
+The details of how the new file format deals with reads are reported in SI Methods with a figure (SI Fig. 4). pBAM files can also be created from BAM files that are obtained by mapping sequences to the transcriptome coordinates, which is essential for gene quantification.
+Our transformation function $P{Q,r}$ is general and can be applied to any alignment file types such as SAM, CRAM and MRF to create a privatized new file format.
 These files will be concordant to use with tools such as samtools, cramtools and mrftools.

-We calculated the signal depths of each basepairs in the genome using NA12878 RNA-Seq BAM file using STAR [?].
+We calculated the signal depths of each basepairs in the genome using an NA12878 RNA-Seq BAM file using STAR [?].
 We then converted the BAM file into pBAMs with different qs and calculated the signal depth of each basepair.
-Fig. 8b shows the number of basepairs with $\varepsilon_i > 0$ with respect to number of basepairs with no change between BAM and pBAM.
+Fig. 8b shows the number of basepairs with $\varepsilon_i > 0$ with respect to the number of base pairs with no change between BAM and pBAM.
 We did the same calculation by averaging signal over exons as well (Fig. 8b).
-Furthermore, we created pBAM files for the BAM files that are mapped on reference transcriptome and compared the gene quantification with the gene expression levels calculated from original BAM files.
+Furthermore, we created pBAM files for the BAM files that are mapped to the reference transcriptome and compared the gene quantification with the gene expression levels calculated from original BAM files.
 We used RSEM for gene quantification and STAR for transcriptome alignment [?, ?].
 We found no difference between the gene expression levels calculated using original BAM files and pBAM files (see Fig 8b and SI Methods for how we treated transcriptome alignments).
-Overall, when we remove all the variant leak from BAM files, we found 0.18% difference at the basepair resolution, 0.27% difference at the exon resolution, and 0% difference at the gene level.
-When we remove leak associated with the mismatches, we do not see any difference as when the cigars with mismathes are manipulated, the correct mapping locations can be recovered without leakage (see SI Methods).
-We when remove leak associated with indels, we found 0.0016% difference at the basepair resolution and 0.0011% at the exon resolution and 0% difference at the gene level.
-When we remove leak associated with split reads, we found 0.17% difference at the basepair resolution and 0.26% at the exon resolution and 0% difference at the gene level.
+Overall, when we removed all the variant leak from the BAM files, we found 0.18% difference at the basepair resolution, 0.27% difference at the exon resolution, and 0% difference at the gene level.
+When we removed leak associated with the mismatches, we did not see any difference as when the cigars with mismatches are manipulated, the correct mapping locations can be recovered without leakage (see SI Methods).
+When we removed leak associated with indels, we found 0.0016% difference at the base pair resolution, 0.0011% at the exon resolution, and 0% difference at the gene level.
+When we removed leak associated with split reads, we found 0.17% difference at the basepair resolution, 0.26% at the exon resolution, 0% difference at the gene level.
+[GG2MG: should I move these sentences to discussion?]
+Figure 8c shows the change in $\varepsilon$ with respect to increasing r for different operations Q. When the mismatches are manipulated, the resulting signal profiles are not affected.
+Hence, the manipulated dataset will retrieve the same results as the original dataset regardless of the number of reads (r).
+However, manipulating indels and split reads will result in changes in the utility of the new file formats.
+This is particularly useful as for example the ENCODE consortium adopts processing pipelines, in which only highly mapped reads are used and split reads are discarded.